 Effects of Cerebral Palsy

-Children with Cerebral Palsy cannot control some or all of their movements.
-Some children are hardly affected at all.
+Children and adults with Cerebral Palsy cannot control some or all of their movements.
+Some people are hardly affected at all.
 Some will have difficulty talking, walking or using their hands.
 Some will be unable to sit up without support and will need help to do most everyday tasks.
-A child with Cerebral Palsy may have some or most of the following features, slightly or more severely:
+An individual with Cerebral Palsy may have some or most of the following features, slightly or more severely:

 - Slow, awkward or jerky movements